MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/file-server-support.md

 ---

-# File servers that run Windows Server and use File Classification Infrastructure (FCI)
+# How File servers that run Windows Server and use File Classification Infrastructure (FCI) support Azure Rights Management

 >*Applies to: Azure Information Protection, Office 365*